13. Ownership and lifecycle

 Move operations are particularly useful for cases where copy operations are expensive.
 For example, in Mojo move semantics are used for String.
 This ensures that the string operations are as much efficient as possible.

-fn __moveinit__(out self, owned other: Self):
+fn __moveinit__(out self, deinit other: Self):

 self.value_ptr = other.value_ptr